 The category Uncategorized contains websites that are not assigned to an existing category from the list of categories.
 These websites can be a potential security risk for your network.
 Create a rule that blocks the category Uncategorized for all Internet traffic.

-There are a few countries that are known to generate malicious traffic.
+There are several countries that are known to generate malicious traffic.
 If your organization doesn’t have business with these countries, we recommend that you block Internet access to them and reduce potential malicious traffic.
-You can create a rule that uses the Country in the App / Category option to block Internet traffic.
+You can create a rule that uses the Country setting in the App / Category section to block Internet traffic to the specified countries.

 Cato’s WAN firewall is responsible for controlling the traffic between the different network elements that are connected to the Cato Cloud.
 With the WAN firewall, you can control the WAN traffic over your network and achieve optimal network security.